 However, after the Ossagon Trail you’re supposed to continue south on the Coastal Trail, which isn’t at all suitable to biking, since it’s very rough and narrow, with flooded sections and deep mud year-round.
 I’ve seen people with wide beach tires just cycle down the beach instead, which seems a lot easier, but you have to know where to turn inland to reach Davison Road.

-Start from the pullout on Drury Parkway.
-The trail starts in exceptional old-growth redwood forest, climbing gently alongside a shallow ravine that's lined with lush vegetation, including some pretty big trees.
-Across the ravine is an old road that was recently removed; ironically, it wasn't noticible until it was removed.
+Start at Drury Parkway, where there’s a small pullout on either side of the road.
+The trail starts in exceptional old-growth redwood forest, climbing gently alongside a shallow ravine lined with lush vegetation, including some pretty big trees.
+The ravine has a quiet, hushed atmosphere.

 The trail soon reaches the top of the hill, where the old growth comes to an end.
 There’s another pocket of redwoods a few yards down the hill, but it’s much different with smaller, darker trees that lack the distinctive straightness of the best old-growth.

-The wide trail mostly passes through dark second-growth spruce woods as it descends.
+The wide trail passes through dark second-growth spruce woods for a while.
 Beginning at the ridge, the trail was converted from a dirt road and you can still see that it follows a wide gap in the trees.
-A lot of vegetation was bulldozed during the recent road removal and as a result the trail is still fairly open.
-However, after the last bridge, the trail gets narrower and overgrown, with tall walls of dense shrubs on either side, including some stinging nettles.
+In places the trail is lined with tall walls of dense shrubs, including some stinging nettles.
 If you manage to look up from all the vegetation in your face, you may notice that you’re in an alder grove.

-Near the bottom, the spruce and red alder woods get a lot lusher and more attractive.
-The trail crosses a little stream and then breaks out of the woods next to the Ossagon trail camp.
-Oddly, the camp is located in a grove of dead, broken-off trees.
+Near the bottom, the trail enters a canyon where the spruce and red alder woods get a lot lusher and more attractive.
+The trail then breaks out of the woods.
+There used to be a trail camp in the open field to the right, but it’s been completely removed.